 The test is carried out by a company called Pearson VUE on behalf of the Driver & Vehicle Standards Agency at around 160 theory test centres throughout the country.

 You can take the test at any theory test centre of your choice.
-In East Berkshire and the surrounding areas, the local theory test centres are in Slough, Uxbridge and Staines.
+In South Lincolnshire and the surrounding areas, the local theory test centres are in Boston, Peterborough, Kings Lynn and Grantham and in East Berkshire, South Buckinghamshire, North Surrey and the surrounding areas, the local theory test centres are in Slough, Uxbridge and Staines.
 To find your nearest UK Theory Test Centres, see the GOV.UK website - find your nearest driving theory test centre

 The easiest way to book your theory test is online via the GOV.UK website.